JennEYoon/learn-mldl/dlai/README.md

      This is also a modern method applied to almost all situations.
      http://course18.fast.ai/lessons/lesson2.html

    * Started watching lesson 3.
-Want to finish all 7 lectures 2018 version this month, 10/4/2019.
+To finish part 1 - 7 lessons this Fall 2019.

 --- end ---